imyuvii/imyuvii-static/content/posts/execute-shell-commands-via-php.md

 draft: false
 categories: php
 tags: [php, remote, scp, ssh, terminal]
+description: "PHP's capabilities of making SSH connections and executing remote commands using php.
+This will be helpful in remote access of other server."
 ---
 Not everyone aware about [PHP](/tags/php/)‘s capabilities of making SSH connections and executing remote commands, but it can be very handy.
 I’ve been using it a lot in PHP CLI applications that I run from cronjobs, but initially it was a pain to get it to work.
 The [PHP manual on Secure Shell2 Functions](http://www.php.net/manual/en/ref.ssh2.php) is not very practical or methodical for that matter, so I would like to share my understandings on how to make setting this up in less time.